-While other clubs battled it out for headlines, Ipswich Town Women quietly built a winning machine — and by spring 2025, they were roaring into the spotlight.
+While other clubs battle it out for headlines, Ipswich Town have quietly built a winning machine.

 The Peskett Effect